 The CODATA Data Policy Committee is an international expert body that:

-- Provides a leadership role in developing and advancing the Open Research Data agenda and other data policy objectives at the national and international levels, in support of CODATA’s strategy, using different kinds of implementation approaches;
+- Takes a leadership role in developing and advancing CODATA’s Open Research Data agenda at a national and international level, in support of the organization’s strategy;

-- Gives both written and unwritten expert advice to CODATA members and partners on the development, adoption, and implementation of Open Data policies.
+- Provides expert advice to CODATA members and partners on the development, adoption, and implementation of open data policies and related activities.

-The development of policies promoting Open Data for research has been a longstanding and prominent feature of CODATA activity.
+The development of policies promoting open data for research has been a longstanding and prominent feature of CODATA activity.
 In recent years, this has occurred through the contribution to the OECD's Principles and Guidelines for Access to Research Data from Public Funding and the leadership role taken in the GEO Data Sharing Working Group.
-In order to ensure greater continuity and focus for these core activities – and to amplify CODATA’s voice in these matters – the CODATA Strategic Plan 2013-18 identifies the Data Policy Committee as the principal means by which CODATA should define an international Open Data policy agenda for research.
-CODATA’s parent body, the International Council of Science (ICSU), adopted at its 2014 General Assembly a statement that, inter alia, endorses the OECD Principles and Guidelines.
-The Science International Accord on Open Data in a Big Data World, recognizes both the benefits that accrue to science through open data regimes and the responsibility of scientists to make data available through appropriate means and minimal delay.
+In order to ensure greater continuity and focus for these core activities – and to amplify CODATA’s voice in these matters – the CODATA Strategic Plan 2013-18 identified the Data Policy Committee as the principal means by which CODATA should define an international Open Data policy agenda for research.
+CODATA’s parent body, the International Science Council (the ISC – formerly ICSU), adopted at its 2014 General Assembly a statement that, inter alia, endorses the OECD Principles and Guidelines.
+The Science International Accord on Open Data in a Big Data World, which CODATA also took the lead on drafting, recognizes both the benefits that accrue to science through open data regimes and the responsibility of scientists to make data available through appropriate means and minimal delay.